-The accounting policies, as set out in the following paragraphs of this note, have been consistently applied, by all the group entities, to all the periods presented in these consolidated interim financial statements statements except for the adoption of new standard Ind AS 116 Leases, effective as of 1 April 2019.
-The Group applies, for the first time, Ind AS 116 Leases.
-As required by the Ind AS 116, the nature and effect of these changes are disclosed in note 4 below a) Current versus non-current classification
+The accounting policies, as set out in the following paragraphs of this note, have been consistently applied, by all the group entities, to all the periods presented in these consolidated interim financial statements statements except for the adoption of the new standard Ind AS 116 Leases, effective as of 1 April 2019.
+As required by Ind AS 116, the nature and effect of these changes are disclosed in note 4.

+a) Current versus non-current classification